 Camp at a Glance

 Make the most of your summer with eight weeks of camp, plus a special ninth week program to bridge the gap between the end of regular camp and the beginning of school.
-And with extended-day options, you can stay late for even more fun.
+We also offer an extended day option until 6:00.

-- Camp runs between June 26–August 25.
-Camp runs for nine weeks, split into four two-week sessions, with an optional ninth week.
+- Camp runs between June 24–August 16.
+Camp runs for nine weeks, split into four two-week sessions, with an optional ninth week August 19-23.
 At a minimum, you must register for any two-week session, and you may then register for any additional single weeks to follow your existing session.

 - Regular Camp Hours: approximately 8am–4pm (depending on pick-up and drop-off location).

-- Extended-Day Hours: Pick-up at 5:45pm from the Leventhal-Sidman JCC.
+- Extended-Day Hours: Pick-up by 6:00pm from the Leventhal-Sidman JCC.

 Ninth Week Session